 The best time to see the monarchs is during August and September; however, we have released butterflies as late as mid October!
 We are a certified Waystation and participate in a tagging program through Monarch Watch which runs out of the University of Kansas, USA.
 Only approximately 1 in 100 monarch caterpillars will survive to be a butterfly in the wild.
 By us protecting them in our enclosure, we significantly raise this percentage!
 Learn more about our Monarchs here

 Where can I buy your products in stores?

 You can find a complete list of our current retail partner locations here.

 Can I bring back my empty containers and can I get refills?

 We gladly take back our glass jars and foaming hand soap refill bottles for re-use.
-In fact, we reward our customers for being environmentally conscious by offering refunds on their next purchase!
+We appreciate people making the effort to be environmentally conscious!
 We offer refills of several different products.
 Interested?
 Contact Us to find out which products have refills before you recycle the containers.